Is the Women’s FA Cup final on TV? Kick-off time, channel and how to watch Chelsea vs Manchester United

 How can I watch it?

-Chelsea XI: Berger; Perisset, Carter, Eriksson; Charles, Cuthbert, Leupolz, Reiten; James, Kerr, Harder.
+Chelsea XI: Berger; Perisset, Mjelde, Eriksson, Charles; Leupolz, Cuthbert, Fleming; James, Kerr, Reiten.

 Odds